-Legal entity identifier: 549300N26ZN4D8FYS426
+Legal entity identifier: 549300JDVXJULA4ZPW45

-Sustainable

-investment means

-an investment in an

-economic activity

-that contributes to

-an environmental or

-social objective,

-provided that the

-investment does not

-significantly harm

-any environmental or

-social objective and

-that the investee

-companies follow

-good governance
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does practices.

 That Regulation does not lay down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.